sourcegraph/about/blogposts/liveblogs/gophercon/gophercon-2019-go-linters-myths-and-best-practices.md

 ---
 title: "GopherCon 2019 - Go Linters: Myths and best practices"
 description: "Go contains over 50 different linters.
 For linter adepts, I'll reveal how to use their full power, as well as little-known tips and tricks to get ahead.
 For linters beginners, this presentation explains what they are, the benefit of their use, and the best way to introduce them into a workflow."
+authors:
-author: John Reese for the GopherCon 2019 Liveblog
+  - name: John Reese for the GopherCon 2019 Liveblog
 publishDate: 2019-07-26T00:00-14:00
 tags: [
   gophercon